PaulPetillot/patents/README.md

    - Download patent applications and archive data via buttons available on the results or patent page.

 5. **Theme Toggle**:

    - If the white theme is straining to your eyes, switch to dark mode by clicking the button at the top right corner.

+6. **Auto-Scrolling**

+   To enhance user experience, the application supports auto-scrolling to the previously viewed patent item when navigating back from the patent details page.
+This feature ensures that users do not lose their place in the list, providing a smoother navigation experience.

+7. **Responsive Design**

+- The interface is mobile-friendly, ensuring a seamless user experience across a variety of device sizes.
+- Utilized Chakra UI's responsive utilities like `useBreakpointValue` to adjust component sizes, layouts, and functionalities based on the device's screen size.
+- Adjusted the layout of patent cards to be more flexible and easier to read on smaller screens, with a maximum width set to ensure readability on larger screens.
+- The flexibility of the design now allows for a more accessible and user-friendly experience, regardless of the device being used to access the web application.